elan-ev/studip-opencast-plugin/DEVELOP.md

 Furthermore the URL of the Stud.IP installation needs to be configured in de `codeception.yml`

 Make sure that the composer and npm packages are up to date with the composer.json and package.json.

+To run the tests call `npm run tests`.

+Under `docs` is the db scheme and the REST-API-definition